Borley Church: Claims of haunting

 The church is claimed to be haunted although with much less activity than the former Borley Rectory.
 Alleged paranormal activity includes "phantom organ music, ghostly chanting, and the ghost of a nun moving about the churchyard".
 Ghost stories from the church and the rectory are frequently connected to a supposed Benedictine monastery in the area.

 The legend about the ghostly monks that appear in both Borley Church and the nearby Rectory says that the Monk, a member of a Benedictine community existing in that area, had begun to maintain a forbidden relationship with a Nun from nearby Barking Abbey.
 They wanted to move in together openly as a couple, but unfortunately, their love affair was discovered.
 The monk was sentenced to death by hanging and the nun was walled up alive within the walls of the Barking Convent.

-In the 1970s, after receiving reports of bells ringing mysteriously late at night and the presence of a ghostly monk leaving cryptic messages on the walls of the Church, the famous paranormal investigators Ed and Lorraine Warren came to the Church to conduct an investigation into the supernatural activity there.
-The Warrens and a group of photographers called in for the investigation found the ghostly nun in the Church Cemetery, and then inside the Church they found the same figure walking through the aisles, apparently praying.
+In the 1970s, after receiving several reports about bells mysteriously ringing late at night and the presence of a ghostly headless monk leaving cryptic messages on the church walls, the famous paranormal investigators Ed and Lorraine Warren arrived at the church to investigate the supernatural activity there.
+The Warrens and a group of photographers called for the investigation found the ghostly nun wandering around the Cemetery, and then, inside the church, they encountered the same figure walking through the halls, apparently praying.